-Treat the kids to a visit to Vanilla Bean coffee shop and ice cream parlour where they can chose from artisan award-winning ice cream made with local farm milk.
-For dinner, take them to family-friendly Poppa Piccolinos in Holmfirth and, if this bustling Italian is not too busy, ask if the children can make their own pizza or ice cream.
+For dinner, take the family to Poppa Piccolinos in Holmfirth and, if this bustling Italian is not too busy, ask if the children can make their own pizza or ice cream.

 The Toad and Tatie is a family run Pub and Dining Rooms in Holmfirth.
 We have a welcoming bar area, for both drinks and casual dining, two restaurant areas and outside seating.
 We pride ourselves on providing high quality, locally produced fresh food, cask ales from the region and a quality wine list.

 Homegrown produce has been at the very heart of the Hinchliffe's Farm philosophy since Allen Hinchliffe set up the UK's first farm shop in 1929.
 Since then, four generations of the same family have been committed to locally reared, grown and homemade food, whether it's delicious produce sold in the farm shop, its famous home-reared beef expertly prepared at its butcher's counter, or succulent steaks served up in its new-look Hinchliffe's Restaurant.